The Sovereign UX Codex

 Refinement Direction: Create sovereignty harmonics or shared field negotiation protocols.

-Summary: Children or people in crisis may not benefit from pure reflection.
-When does mirroring become neglect?
+Summary: Children or users in crisis may not benefit from pure reflection.
+In some contexts, mirroring without guidance can become neglect.

 Challenge Type: Care Ethics Tension

-Refinement Direction: Layer guidance based on cognitive state and capacity.
+Refinement Direction: Adjust reflection depth based on cognitive state and capacity.
+Layer guidance where sovereignty alone is insufficient.

-Summary: Self-aware users might get stuck in endless mirroring, mistaking recursion for growth.
+Summary: Self-aware users may get stuck in endless mirroring, mistaking recursion for growth.

 Challenge Type: Psychological Risk

-Refinement Direction: Design rituals for resolution, not endless reflection.
+Refinement Direction: Design rituals for resolution, not endless loops.
+Provide pathways out of recursion.

 Summary: Holding presence at this level is emotionally taxing.
 Designers may burn out from constant depth work.